US: Jury finds R. Kelly guilty of racketeering in sex trafficking trial | DW | 27.09.2021

 R. Kelly was convicted by a US federal jury on Monday of all nine charges, including racketeering, in his sex trafficking trial.

-A jury of seven men and five womenfound Kelly guilty on their second day of deliberations.
+A jury of seven men and five women found the singer, whose full name is Robert Sylvester Kelly, guilty on their second day of deliberations.

 His sentencing is scheduled for May 4.

-In a trial lasting five and a half weeks, prosecutors argued that he exploited his stardom over a quarter-century to lure women and underage girls into his orbit for sex.
+In a trial lasting five and a half weeks, prosecutors argued that the singer exploited his stardom over a quarter-century to lure women and underage girls into his orbit for sex.

-Prosecutors said the singer had an entourage of managers and aides who helped him to meet girls and then control them and stop them from speaking about the abuse.
-Some were plucked from crowds at his concerts.

 Prosecutors said his actions amounted to a criminal enterprise.